Lakshamana/wallydator/README.md

 Parameters

 - callbackFn `(val: any) => boolean` - The callback to be called for each element in the array.
 This should return true if the validation passes

+## Contributing
+This project is open for contributions.
+Feel free to open an issue or a PR!

+Hope y'all enjoy it as much as I did creating it =)